incshaun/ModTool/README.md

 ## Using in the Unity Editor under Linux

-The deploymont process has been reverted to send the source script files, rather than the compiled dlls, when creating and generating mods.
+The deployment process has been reverted to send the source script files, rather than the compiled dlls, when creating and generating mods.
 This simplifies the process when making other changes to the facilities offered.

 Thus this project can be used almost directly by copying it into an existing Unity project.
 Hard links are useful (avoid soft links, Unity doesn't seem to detect